radius-project/docs/docs/content/concepts/faq/index.md

 ### Can I use any Terraform provider with Recipes?

-Yes, however custom provider configuration is not yet supported.
-It is not recommended to use any Terraform providers that require authentication to a cloud provider (e.g. Oracle, GCP, etc.) as this will require you to store credentials in your Recipe.
-Support for custom provider configuration is a high priority to address in an upcoming release.
+Terraform Recipes currently support the Azure, AWS, and Kubernetes providers, plus any provider that does not require any credentials or configuration to be passed in (_e.g.
+Oracle, GCP, etc. are not currently supported_).
+Support for provider configuration is a high priority we plan to address in an upcoming release.

 ### Do developers need write access to a cloud provider (_Azure subscription, AWS account, etc._) to use Recipes?